oroinc/documentation/commerce/user_guide/getting_started/intro_user_profile.rst

 Access Your User Page
 ---------------------

-After you `log into <intro_log_in>`_ the OroCommerce, you can always find a link to your user page in the drop-down menu that resides below your username in the top right corner.
+After you :ref:`log into <user-guide-intro-log-in-edit-profile>` the OroCommerce, you can always find a link to your user page in the drop-down menu that resides below your username in the top right corner.
 This is a fast way to access your user profile, calendar, mailbox, and task list.

 The following subsection is devoted to the user page that is available with **My User** menu.
 You can find more information about other menu items in the :ref:`User Menu <user-guide-getting-started-user-menu>` section.